ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/fx/fx_step_6.md

 #### Deleting a todo

 All we need to know for this one is that there is an `ActionListener` on the server called `deleteTask` that expects the `index` of the todo as parameter.
-It's similar to `newTask` in step 4.
+It's like `newTask` in step 4.

     :::java
     @FXML